brunofontes/linuxShortcuts/README.md

 ### updateRepositories.sh
-A basic script to update the original packages with Pacman
+A basic script to update the original packages with Pacman and aurman

 ## apt-get